jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DocumentReference.page.md

 - entered-in-error
 <br>

-The `DocumentReference.extension.digitalStatus` field **SHALL** be populated with with one of the following values defined by the FHIR standard:
+The `DocumentReference.extension:digitalStatus` field **SHALL** be populated with with one of the following values defined by the FHIR standard:
 - born-digital-document
 - scanned-paper-document
 - UNK